Current Students

 CUNY Assessment Tests: Entrance examinations in reading, writing, and mathematics.
 Your home college informs you of whether or not you must take these tests or if you are exempted.
 These same tests are used for placement purposes, as well.

-CUNYfirst: City University of New York's fully integrated resources and services tool, a university-wide information platform serving students, faculty, and staff.
+CUNYFirst: City University of New York's fully integrated resources and services tool, a university-wide information platform serving students, faculty, and staff.

 Dean's Certificate for Academic Excellence: A recognition of graduates who do outstanding academic work in CUNY BA but who are not eligible for graduation honors.